MetPX/sarrac/README.rst

   * 504576 pid of the process doing the logging.
   * 0.0270023 elapsed wallclock time of the process since it started (in seconds.)

+Message levels (SR_SHIMDEBUG should be the sum of the messages you want to see.):

+  * 1 - basic tracing.
+  * 2 - close, fclose
+  * 4 - initialize & cleanup.
+  * 8 - more detail in close and cleanup.
+  * 16  - more detailed syscall information.
+  * 128 - leave stderr open during process cleanup... may lose a post, but will see more debug info in the job log.

 Lastly, There is also a sample consumer::

   sr3_cpump